-The purpose of most social channels have changed emphatically since say 2008.
+The purpose of most social channels has changed emphatically since say 2008.
 If you need any proof of that just look at who’s still around.
-While Facebook has evolved to become the second biggest platform for digital advertising on Earth, sites like MySpace has disappeared.
+While Facebook has evolved to become the second-biggest platform for digital advertising on Earth, sites like MySpace have disappeared.

 But ‘infiltrated’ is a recklessly negative word when you consider just how much it has and still continues to contribute to businesses worldwide.
 Where would your company be without Facebook Ads and Content Marketing?
 Face it, your business relies on social media.